-- Ask your doctor if it’s okay to take ginger capsules or ginger tea, which may bring relief.
+- Ask your doctor if you can take ginger capsules or ginger tea, which may bring relief.

 - Some women report relief from wearing acupressure bands promoted for motion sickness.

 - You may find your nausea temporarily alleviated by tart or sour foods and beverages.

-The fatigue you are experiencing is normal.
+The fatigue you’re experiencing is normal.
 It’s caused by pregnancy hormones and increased blood volume.
 Taking it easier may have to become a part of your routine.

 - Take naps.
-This can prove challenging if you are working or caring for other children, but finding time for a cat nap during the day can help combat fatigue.
-This will be important after baby is born, too.
+This can prove challenging if you’re working or caring for other children, but finding time for a catnap during the day can help combat fatigue.
+This will be important after your baby is born, too.

 - Go to bed earlier.

 - Drink more fluids earlier in the day so you don’t have to get up as often at night.

 - Let others take over some of the chores.

 - Drink plenty of fluids.
 The Institute of Medicine recommends that pregnant women drink 10 cups of fluid each day.
 Tip: If your urine is dark yellow, you may be dehydrated.

 - Increase your fiber consumption by eating lots of fruit, vegetables, whole-grain breads and cereals, beans, nuts, and bran.

 - Get moving.
 Exercise is good for the body and mind.
-And it helps prevent constipation.
+It also helps prevent constipation.

 - Don’t take laxatives before talking with your doctor.